 Can my local Ontario gun shop accept a prohibited firearm?

-No. A regular Ontario gun shop may handle non-restricted and restricted firearms, but accepting a prohibited firearm on consignment requires specific RCMP-approved authorization on the dealer's business firearms licence.
-Very few businesses in Canada hold this authorization.
-If your local shop told you they cannot accept your prohibited firearm, they are being accurate — their licence does not cover it.
+Not automatically.
+Some Ontario businesses may have broader licence authority, but a regular Ontario gun shop may only handle non-restricted and restricted firearms.
+Accepting a prohibited firearm on consignment requires specific authorization on the dealer's business firearms licence.
+If your local shop told you they cannot accept your prohibited firearm, they may be telling you their licence does not cover it.

 Can I still buy a handgun in Canada?